CYBERPOWERPC Gamer Ultra GUA883 Review

 The honeycomb back and top grilles gives the light a textured look, depending on your viewing angle.
 It’s not as elegant as the simple tempered front glass panel, but it’s a touch of originality that’s nice to have in an affordable gaming desktop.
 One of the benefits of sticking with a custom build from a big boutique-builder like CyberPowerPC is that you can expect a certain degree of creativity and good build quality, which is evident here.

 The SkyTech Shadow, a direct competitor to the GUA883, features a very different aesthetic.
-It’s not quite as audacious as iBuyPower’s Trace 9200 lineup usually is, but it features a glossy black design with a bent front panel, and a thin LED strip cutting through the vertical axis, stretching all the way to the bottom.
+It’s not quite as audacious as iBuyPower’s Trace 9200 lineup usually is, but it features a glossy black design with a bent front panel, and a thin LED strip cutting through the vertical axis, stretching all the way to the bottom and some units include liquid cooling.

 Around the back-side of the Gamer GUA883, you’ll find a standard array of ports – six USB 2.0 ports, an Ethernet port, five audio input/output jacks, and one VGA, one DVI and one HDMI on the video card.
 On the front-side of the top panel of the PC there are two USB 3.90 ports more USB-A ports, a headphone combo.